 Tony is survived by wife Ayesha Newton; daughters, PFC Emani Ameen and Emira Aneese; a son, PFC Malik Davis Newton, U.S. Army; a mother, Anna Nora Newton; a father Ret.
 SSG Earl A. Newton, Sr. (Kunja); brothers Eyan of Boston, MA , Evan Newton, Eric Newton of Atlanta, GA; mother and father-in-law’s, Latifah and Hassan Shaheed, Sr.; aunts, Evelyn Russell of Savannah, GA, Mildred Washington (Josiah) of Charleston, SC, and Annie Faye Newton; an uncle Gerald L. Griffin of Savannah, GA; a brother-from-another-mother, Robert K. Legington, and a host of other relatives and friends.

 Due to the continued uncertainty around Covid 19 the Memorial Service for Earl Newton will be Saturday, July 18, 2020, at 11 am at the Missouri City Baha’i Faith Center 2710 Cypress Drive, Missouri City, TX 77489.
 He will be interned at the Houston National Cemetery 10410 Veterans Memorial Dr., Houston, TX 77038.
 In lieu of flowers, the family asks that any donations please be sent to PO Box 1885, Stafford, TX 77497.

-To send flowers to the family or plant a tree in memory of Mr. Earl A. Newton, please visit our floral store.
+To send flowers to Mr. Earl A. Newton's family, please visit our floral store.